 When is Dussehra Celebrated:

 Usually in late September/early October each year.
-In 2013, Dussehra is being celebrated on October 13 and 14 in various parts of India.
-Based on astrology, celebrations will occur on October 13 in most parts.
+In 2014, Dussehra is being celebrated on October 4.
 The date of the festival is determined according to the lunar calendar.

 Find out the date of Dussehra in future years.

 The biggest Ravan effigy in India can be found in the small town of Barara (approximately 80 kilometers from Chandigarh).
 It will be 200 feet tall in 2013!